AnnaTas77/weather-app/README.md

 + Autocomplete feature with matching letters in bold

++ Toggle between dark and light mode via a toggle button

-+ Dark and light mode
++ Uses `prefers-color-scheme` to detect and dynamically adjust the dark and light mode based on the system preferences of the user.

 + A custom pop-up modal box to notify the user if the city name does not exist or if the search field has been left empty.